-Ever-since its inception as a sub label to the influential Circular Limited, संस्कार Rites has endeavoured to reflect the connection between human being and the nature through a series of releases that take the audience on beautiful journeys, told by interesting musical storytellers.
+Ever since its inception as a sub-label to the influential Circular Limited, संस्कार Rites has endeavoured to reflect the connection between human beings and nature through a series of releases that take the audience on beautiful journeys, told by interesting musical storytellers.

-Oriental or aerial pads display a sunny environment, within the tropical forest in “Amanece En La Jungla” (“Down The Jungle”) or on the sea side, as expressed in “Los Deseos Del Mar” (“The Wishes of The Sea”).
-The movement from a landscape to another is more peaceful than adventurous, depicting the life of a herdsman more than an explorer.
+Oriental or aerial pads display a sunny environment, within the tropical forest in “Amanece En La Jungla” (“Down The Jungle”) or on the seaside, as expressed in “Los Deseos Del Mar” (“The Wishes of The Sea”).
+The movement from one landscape to another is more peaceful than adventurous, depicting the life of a herdsman more than an explorer.
 The listener is carried away by the flow and follows the fairly smooth roads created by the artist.

 “Noche De Sacrificio” (“Sacrifice Night”), as its name obviously suggests, rises the tension and brings the album in more intense dimensions for the next tracks, creating an interesting emotional twist and balance.
 “Conexión Universal” (“Universal connection”) comes as the climax of the album, with its mesmerising bass roar.
 The headphones don’t give justice to the sound, made to be played loud in an amphitheatre or, for the context, atop ancient Maya Temples, seen as giant sound amplifiers in a 2010 archaeological study.